 Individuals who aced the GMAT and received an admit in their target B-School

-At e-GMAT, we have countless success stories of students who either aced the GMAT in their first attempt or retook the GMAT, aced it and then went on to receive an admit from their target business school.
+At e-GMAT, we have countless success stories of students who either aced the GMAT in their first attempt or retook the exam, aced it, and then went on to receive an admit from their target business school.
 Here are 2 of them:

 Anuj – GMAT Score 770 – Admit from Duke’s Fuqua School of Business